embiimob/SupGalaxy/README.md

 ### 🪄 The Magician’s Stone
 A special block capable of adding **images, video, audio and animated 3d models** into the game world.

+### 🪄 The Calligraphy Stone
+A special block capable of adding **colored or transparent signs with clickable web links** into the game world.

 ### 🎙 Proximity Video & Voice
 See and hear players based on distance—natural spatial communication.